cruzj6/gosomewhere/README.md

 # gosomewhere
 An API for location and coordinates.
-Written to learn the Go language.
+Written to learn golang.